RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.1.md

 * Verify Token Validation is there, happens for WCF/OpenApi at the same time... refresh token is used when expiration allows.
 Otherwise build new connection.

 # Next
-* Extend and document InfoShareOpenApiConnectionParameters (redirectUri, Open up hardcoded client to Tridion_Docs_Content_Importer , clean up code, check debug/verbose logging
+* Extend and document InfoShareOpenApiConnectionParameters (redirectUri, Open up hardcoded client to ISHRemote/Tridion_Docs_Content_Importer , clean up code, check debug/verbose logging
 * Align `Test-IshSession` with `New-IshSession` plus both need tests: `NewIshSession.Tests.ps1` and `TestIshSession.Tests.ps1`
 * Once branch #152 is merged, update ticket https://github.com/IdentityModel/Documentation/issues/13 with a hint to `AppDomainAssemblyResolveHelper.cs`
     > Took me a while to find this nugget to resolve my problem.
 It is unfortunate that `OidcClient` doesn't work without these assemblyBinding redirects.
 For people who have this issue but do not have access to a `.config` file like I had with `powershell.exe.config` (v5.1 on .NET 4.8) - have a look at `SessionCmdlet.cs` and `AppDomainAssemblyResolveHelper.cs` on https://github.com/RWS/ISHRemote/